 The Regional Freight Plan recognises the different needs of short and long haul freight, road and rail freight, important links to other transport networks such as the port and airport for sea and air freight, existing network constraints and the need for improved linkages.

-The freight plan includes an action programme setting out actions which are not already covered by corridor plan action programmes, with associated responsibility, timing, funding sources and specific targets for each action.
-The types of interventions primarily include upgrading road links between key freight destinations within the region and advocacy to ONTRACK and others for the provision (and retention) of rail freight opportunities and the removal of rail freight infrastructure constraints.
+The freight plan includes an action programme setting out actions which are not already covered by corridor plan action programmes, with associated targets, timing, responsibility, timing, and funding sources for each action.